SpiffInc/polyn/polyn_cli/README.md

 ### Schema Generator

-Run `polyn gen:schema <event_type>` to generate a new JSON Schema for an event
+Run `polyn gen:schema <schema_name>` to generate a new JSON Schema for a message

 ### Consumer Generator

-Run `polyn gen:consumer <stream_name> <destination_name> <event_type>` to generate new configuration for a consumer of a stream.
+Run `polyn gen:consumer <stream_name> <destination_name> <schema_name>` to generate new configuration for a consumer of a stream.
 It will be included in the same file as the stream configuration.

 ### Updating NATS Configuration and Schemas